 Sarah Beeny probably says: ‘It’s hardly what I’d call neutral but it is Little Greene darling, so I’ll forgive you.’

 Jolly Volley says: “Another period classic from William Morris.
 Inspired by Medieval illustrations; this is one of the first wallpapers to be produced by the company.
-It was developed after Morris added some naively drawn daisies to his wall-hangings (a little better than a toddler would do on your walls methinks).
-What is amazing is how contemporary it looks in the bedroom above…and it lets you know how much ‘inspiration’ (flagrant copying) of the William Morris look has gone on since then.
+It was developed after Morris added some naively drawn daisies to his wall-hangings.
+What is amazing is how contemporary it looks and you also realise how much ‘inspiration’ (flagrant copying) of the William Morris aesthetic has gone on ever since.
 If you were to choose this as a paper then you could brag to your friends that it features ranunculuses.
 My hubby would find this all a bit twee – and yet he’d love the history.”

 Sarah Beeny probably says: ‘If you are marketing your home to one of those TV/film companies re-making a Miss Marple – great.
 Otherwise steer clear of ranunculuses…they may sound posh but they are still weeds.’

-Sarah Beeny may say; ‘If you want to see leaves, go to the park.
+Sarah Beeny may say; ‘If you want to see blossom, go to the park.
 I thought you’d gone mad with the daisies.’

 Jolly Volley says: “I have a thing about cow parsley.
 We live on a country lane (yes, I am bragging) and the hedgerows are often full of it.
 I was so inspired by this simple print, I hand-painted a copy of it onto the doors of a Victorian cupboard – single-handedly ruining the value of a beautiful antique.
 Sufficient to say I am not William Morris.”